 Tip: If you go to the URL for a page's RSS feed, you'll see the text for the .xml file, which computer systems use to pull your content.

-You can use a third-party service to allow visitors to subscribe to your RSS feeds via email.
-Subscribers will receive an email notification when you publish new content.
+You can use a third-party service to add a subscribe option to your RSS feeds.
+Subscribers receive email notifications when you publish new content.

 To set up emails that send automatically when you update content: